Black Lace: Later career (1987–2023)

-In 2015, a television advertisement for Walkers crisps was shown on British TV, featuring Betteridge and Robinson (under the name 'Old Lace') performing alongside Gary Lineker singing along to "Agadoo".
+In 2009, Black Lace was officially reformed as a duo of late 1980s member Dene Michael Betteridge and new member Ian Robinson.
+In 2015, a television advertisement for Walkers crisps was shown on British TV, featuring Betteridge and Robinson performing alongside Gary Lineker singing along to "Agadoo".
 In this year, Betteridge had also appeared alongside Esmée Denters and Eurovision hopeful Joe Woolford on an episode of BBC One's The Voice UK.
-By this time, Gibb had started to perform Black Lace shows in Playa de las Américas and Los Cristianos with Scottish singer and Oasis FM radio presenter Gordon King, an artist who had issued a solo album under his real name, Gordon Quinn, in the 1970s.
+By this time, Gibb had started to perform Original Black Lace shows in Playa de las Américas and Los Cristianos with Scottish singer and Oasis FM radio presenter Gordon King, an artist who had issued a solo album under his real name, Gordon Quinn, in the 1970s.

-In 2016, Dene Michael Betteridge was jailed for six months for benefit fraud after falsely claiming almost £25,000 for his sciatica, with his wife and 'carer' Karen getting 12-month community order for her role in the scam, with the judge sentencing her to 100 hours of unpaid work.
+In 2016, Dene Michael Betteridge was jailed for six months for benefit fraud after falsely claiming almost £25,000 for his sciatica, with his wife and "carer", Karen, getting a 12-month community order for her role in the scam, with the judge sentencing her to 100 hours of unpaid work.

-By 2018, Betteridge was back performing in the clubs, having teamed up with a Kylie Minogue tribute act called Vikki B in a duo called Party Crazy.
-Betteridge had been billing himself as 'Mr Agadoo' by this point in his career, even though he did not appear on the original record, and would find himself back in the Wagstaff managed version of Black Lace later in the year.
+By 2018, Betteridge was back performing in the clubs, having teamed up with a Kylie Minogue tribute act called Vikki B and a duo called Party Crazy.
+Betteridge had been billing himself as "Mr Agadoo" by this point in his career, even though he did not appear on the original record, and would find himself back in the official Wagstaff-managed version of Black Lace later in the year.

-In 2019, Gibb's Tenerife based version of Black Lace became associated with UK dressage team The Agadoo Girls, consisting of seven members, with Gibb's cousin Debbie Cox as team captain.
+In 2019, Gibb's Tenerife based Original Black Lace became associated with UK dressage team The Agadoo Girls, consisting of seven members, with Gibb's cousin Debbie Cox as team captain.
 They came top at their debut Team Quest competition at Richmond Equestrian Centre in June that year.

-Colin Gibb - retirement and death
+Colin Gibb's retirement and death

 On 13 May 2024, Colin Gibb announced his retirement on Facebook.
 His last performance was at the San Eugenio Villa Adeje Beach Hotel in Spain, on 16 May.
 On 3 June 2024, the band, alongside Gibb's wife, revealed Gibb had died aged 70 the previous day.